Megastrik3/kettering_proguard_ai/README.md

 # Repository Map
-The code based is laid out as such:
+The repository is structured as such:

 ### Python Scripts
 - `main.py`: This is the base script that calls train.py, gpu_verfy.py, sonyimx500.py, and yolo.py.
 This script coordinates training, exporting, and predicting using a live webcam.